Jean-Claude Van Damme: 2014–present: Subsequent films

+Monuments

-In 2012, a statue of the actor was unveiled in Anderlecht, Belgium.
+In 2012, a statue of Van Damme was unveiled in Anderlecht, Belgium.
 The artwork, which depicts a younger incarnation of the Muscles from Brussels in one of his fighting poses from the movie Kickboxer, was commissioned to commemorate the 40th anniversary of the Westland Shopping complex.
 The unveiling took place on Boulevard Sylvain Dupuis and was attended by Van Damme, his parents, Wallonia-Brussels culture minister Fadila Laanan and nearly 2,000 fans.
 Van Damme said the statue "represented the dream of a Brussels kid" and was "for all the children who want something bad", adding that "if you believe in something strongly enough, it can come true".

 In 2019, a Van Damme monument was mounted in the Vandam village of Qabala, Azerbaijan, due to the similarity of the village name and Van Damme's name.
 The actor subsequently published a post on his Facebook account, thanking those responsible.

 Controversies

 Lawsuit and fight record controversy

-In 1997, Frank Dux, the martial artist whom Van Damme portrayed in Bloodsport, filed a lawsuit against Van Damme for $50,000 for co-writing and consultation work Dux did on the 1996 film The Quest.
-According to the lawsuit, Dux also accused Van Damme of lying to the public about his martial arts fight record, stating that when Dux tutored Van Damme while Van Damme was laying carpet for a living, Van Damme exhibited a lack of martial arts skills.
+In 1997, Frank Dux, the martial artist whom Van Damme portrayed in Bloodsport, filed a lawsuit against him for $50,000 for co-writing and consultation work Dux did on the 1996 film The Quest.
+According to the lawsuit, Dux also accused him of lying to the public about his martial arts fight record, stating that when Dux tutored Van Damme while the latter was laying carpet for a living, Van Damme exhibited a lack of martial arts skills.
 Van Damme's lawyer, Martin Singer, responded, "There are records to document his martial arts acclaim.
 Why, just look at his movies; he didn't get those roles on his acting ability!
 He's the one who does those splits on chairs.
 He doesn't have a stuntman to do that."

-Steven Seagal incident

-In 2008, actor Sylvester Stallone declared to the British magazine FHM that "At a party in my home in Miami in 1997, Van Damme was tired of Steven Seagal claiming he could kick his ass so he offered Seagal outside into my back yard."
-According to Stallone, Seagal made his excuses and left while Van Damme tracked him down at a nightclub and challenged him again.
-Stallone finished by stating "Van Damme was too strong.
-Seagal wanted none of it."